• Skip to primary navigation

 18 Hours Per Week Training Program

 This training program is designed for serious riders who already have a solid mileage.
 I will recommend that you use a heart rate monitor or even better a power meter in your training.
-During short intervals a heart rate monitor is worth nothing because the reactions from the cardiac system are delayed with a few minutes.
+During short intervals, a heart rate monitor is worth nothing because the reactions from the cardiac system are delayed by a few minutes.
 People that enter this program should know about the terms overreaching and overtraining.

 When you are ready to spend 18 hours per week on training, you should at least consider why you are doing it.
 Try to write down some of the goals you want to achieve.
-Also remember to write down your performance in some kind of a diary.
+Also, remember to write down your performance in some kind of a diary.
 It can be very useful for you later.
 Especially when/if you reach a training plateau.

 MondayTuesdayWednesdayThursdayFridaySaturdaySunday